ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ## Overview
 {: #satp-message-identifier-overview}

-This section describes:

-(i) The stages of SATP
-(ii) The format of SATP messages
-(iii) The format for resource descriptors
-(iv) A method for gateways to implement access controls (iv) Protocol for negotiating security capabilities (v) Discovery and accessing resources and provisions for backward compatibility with existing systems.
+This section describes the stages of SATP, the format of the messages exchanged between two gateways and the format for resource descriptors.

+The following lists all of the message payloads in SATP.
+The mandatory fields are determined by the message type exchanged between the two gateways (see Section 7).

-## SATP Message Format
+## SATP Message Format and Payloads
 {: #satp-message-format}

-SATP messages are exchanged between applications (clients) and gateways (servers).
-They include protocol negotiation and functional messages in JSON format with specific mandatory fields, supporting several authentication and authorization schemes, and allowing a free format field for plaintext or encrypted payloads directed at the gateway.

-JSON format message, mandatory fields are:

-- Version: SATP protocol Version (major, minor).
+SATP messages are exchanged between peer gateways, where depending on the message type one gateway may act as a client of the other (and vice versa).

+### Protocol version
+This refers to SATP protocol Version, encoded as "major.minor" (separated by a period symbol).

+### Message Type
-- Message Type: Type of request or response conveyed in this message.
+This refers to the type of request or response to be conveyed in the message.

+The possible values are:

+- transfer-init-request: Request to begin transfer parameter negotiations.

+- transfer-init-response: Response to the request for parameter negotiations.

+- transfer-commence-msg: Request to begin the commencement of the asset transfer.

+- ack-commence-msg: Response to accept to the commencement of the asset transfer.

+- lock-assert-msg: Sender gateway has performed the lock of the asset in the origin network.

+- assertion-receipt-msg: Receiver gateway acknowledges receiving of the signed lock-assert-msg.

+- commit-prepare-msg: Sender gateway requests the start of the commitment stage.

+- ack-prepare-msg: Receiver gateway acknowledges receiving the previous commit-prepare-msg and agrees to start the commitment stage.

+- commit-final-msg: Sender gateway has performed the extinguishment (burn) of the asset in the origin network.

+- ack-commit-final-msg: Receiver gateway acknowledges receiving of the signed commit-final-msg and has performed the asset creation and assignment in the destination network.

+- commit-transfer-complete-msg: Sender gateway indicates closure of the current transfer session.

+### Digital Asset Identifier

+This is the unique identifier (UUIDv2) that uniquely identifies the digital asset in the origin network which is to be transferred to the destination network.

+The digital asset identifier is a value that is derived by the applications utilized by the originator and the beneficiary prior to starting the asset transfer.

+The mechanism used to derive the digital asset identifier is outside the scope of the current document.

+### Session ID:

-- Session ID: Unique identifier (UUIDv2) for a session between two gateways handling a unidirectional transfer.
+This is the unique identifier (UUIDv2) representing a session between two gateways handling a single unidirectional transfer.
+This may be derived from the context-ID at the application level.

+### Transfer-Context ID

-- Transfer-Context ID: Unique optional identifier (UUIDv2) representing the application layer context.
+This is the unqiue optional identifier (UUIDv2) representing the application layer context.

+Sequence Number:

-- Sequence Number: Increasing counter uniquely representing a message from a session.
+This is an increasing counter uniquely representing a message from a session.
+This can be utilikzed used to assist the peer gateways when they are processing multiple simultaneous unrelated transfers.

-- Resource URL: Location of the resource to be accessed.
-- Developer URN: Assertion of developer/application identity.
-- Action/Response: GET/POST and arguments (or Response Code).
+### Gateway Credential Type

-- Credential Profile: Type of authentication (e.g. SAML, OAuth, X.509).
+This is the type type of authentication mechanism supported by the gateway (e.g.  SAML, OAuth, X.509)

-- Credential Block: Credential token, certificate, string.
-- Payload Profile: Asset profile and capabilities.
-- Application Profile: Vendor or application-specific profile.
-- Payload: Payload for POST, responses, and local networks, specific to the current SAT stage.
+### Gateway Credential

+This payload is the actual credential of the gateway (token, certificate, string, etc.).

+### Payload Hash

-- Payload Hash: Hash of the current message payload.
+This is the hash of the current message payload.

+### Signature Algorithms Supported

+This is the list of digital signature algorithm supported by a gateway, with the base default being the NIST EDCSA standard.

+### Message Signature

-- Message signature: Gateway EDCSA signature over the message.
+This payload is the actual the EDCSA signature portion over a message.

-Other attributes may exist for logging purposes.

 ## Digital Asset Resource Descriptors